NoxxieNl/laravel-db-progress/readme.md

 # Progress

-Progress is a simple odbc progres service provider for Laravel.
+Progress is a simple odbc progress service provider for Laravel.
 It provides odbc Connection by extending the Illuminate Database component of the laravel framework.

 ---